Live Training

 • 2.1 Continuing Education Units

-This course also includes access to two free ASTM course:
+This course also includes access to a free ASTM course:

 Fred Barnes, Aviation Fuels Consultant

-Fred has taught the Aviation Fuels Specifications and Test Methods for ASTM for a number of years.
-He has been involved in aviation fuels consultation on aviation fuel technology including fuel specifications, test methods, quality control, terminal and aviation operations, technical services, training, contractor and problem resolution with supply/distribution quality assurance and testing for over 40 years.
+Fred has taught the Aviation Fuels Specifications and Test Methods for ASTM for several years.
+He has been involved in aviation fuels consultation on aviation fuel technology, including fuel specifications, test methods, quality control, terminal and aviation operations, technical services, training, contractor, and problem resolution with supply/distribution quality assurance and testing for over 40 years.

 He was employed by Shell and Chevron and was the Chevron Aviation Operations Manager for Chevron USA, which included commercial airlines, fixed base operators, and military customers.